 The primary purposes of the LSA are:

-- to provide medical and educational information, and
+- Providing medical and educational information

 Since Lowe syndrome is rare, affected families often feel isolated and alone.
 If you know of such a family, you can help by giving them information about the Lowe Syndrome Association.

 If you are a family affected by Lowe syndrome, please contact us.
 You are but an email message away from linking with other families living with this rare and complicated condition.

 It has been twenty-three years since the first edition of the Living with Lowe Syndrome book was published and it is with great pride and pleasure that the Lowe Syndrome Association presents the fourth edition.
 For the many families who have relied on this book as an ‘operating manual’ you may notice that the book has almost tripled in size (now 121 pages) since the original publication in 1987.